EleutherAI/website/README.md

 To use the blog, the instructions are similar like in the previous section with few differences.
 The blog markdown content is served from content-blog, the submodule repo is public-blog and it uses different config file: config-blog.toml and different deploy script deploy_blog.sh.

 1. change the content in content-blog
-2. when generating static html run: `hugo --config=config-blog.toml`
+2. when deploying run: `./deploy_blog.sh`
-3. when deploying run: `./deploy_blog.sh`
+3. commit/push the changes for the main rep

 ### Update: now there is the script that should do all of this for you.
 You just need to run:

 `./run_all.sh`

-and it will generates all the sites and deploy them. (both for website and blog).
+### and it will generate all the sites and deploy them. (both for website and blog).

 ## Editing content
 The theme and content structure should be similar to the standard Hugo projects.
 Content for main pages is in `/content folder`.
 The Blog is in `/content/blog`.